Strategy, Strategy Development and Strategy Execution

-Not at all!.
-Managers initiate acquisitions with an incentive to build size rather than value, corporate boards approve transactions without understanding the organization's ability to execute an upcoming integration and advisers support a merger when a strategic alliance could solve the issue with a fraction of the risk and capital.
+Managers initiate acquisitions with an incentive to build size rather than value; corporate boards approve transactions without understanding the organization's ability to execute an upcoming integration; and advisers support a merger when a strategic alliance could solve the issue with a fraction of the risk and investment.

 Consequently, matching the right M&A tool to the actual situation is a key to build lasting shareholder value.

 Read about the matching of M&A tools to the proper situation here.

 The below illustration is from White Paper #2, which discusses optimal use of the various M&A tools:

 Also read the separate articles on

 Strategy and the proper use of M&A; on

 Strategic Alliances and Joint Ventures; on

 Financial vs. Industrial Ownership; and on